Written Statement to the Development Committee

 The OECD is also helping emerging and developing countries improve their investment frameworks.
 The Policy Framework for Investment (PFI) has been used by over 25 developing and emerging economies to assess and reform their investment environment, and thereby enhance private finance for sustainable development.

 The multidimensionality of the SDGs will compel nations to break down silos and collaborate across all parts of government.
-At the OECD we have been taking this multidimensional perspective very seriously, with our initiative to spell out the lessons that we have learned from the financial crisis (our Organisation-wide project on New Approaches to Economic Challenges) and to revisit metrics of success (our work on measuring well-being).
+At the OECD we have been taking this multidimensional perspective very seriously, with our initiative to spell out the lessons that we have learned from the financial crisis (our Organisation-wide project on New Approaches to Economic Challenges - OLD) and to revisit metrics of success (our work on measuring well-being).
 Restoring economic growth alone is not enough: we need growth to be inclusive and sustainable to lead to lasting improvements in the lives of all our fellow citizens.

 The OECD's tools and instruments for policy coherence for sustainable development can also be brought to bear in these efforts.
 The tools have evolved through close collaboration with governments, international organisations, the business community, and the private sector.
 They are founded on a unique understanding of the linkages between the dimensions of sustainable development and of the opportunities for creating synergies among them.